Table of content

 Different types of acupuncture and specialities

-There are different types of acupuncture available and many acupuncturists have a certain speciality area that they practise in.
-This can make it difficult to choose who to go to.
+There are different types of acupuncture available.
+In addition, many acupuncturists have particular speciality areas.
+And this can make it challenging to choose where to go.

-Whether you choose to go to someone who uses medical acupuncture, dry needling, or traditional acupuncture methods, it’s important to go to someone reputable and someone who is held accountable to certain standards.
+Whether you choose medical acupuncture, dry needling, or traditional acupuncture methods, it’s essential to go to someone reputable who is held accountable to professional standards.

 Where to start